 Peer Reviewed Manuscripts

+Chao, Sophie.
 In the Shadow of the Palms: More-Than-Human Becomings in West Papua.
 Duke University Press.
-In press.
+Forthcoming 27 May 2022.

 Peer Reviewed Edited Volumes

 Chao, Sophie, Eben Kirksey, and Karin Bolender, eds.
 The Promise of Multispecies Justice.
 Under contract with Duke University Press, announced for Fall 2022 collection.